Chenguoz/Chenguoz/README.md

 I’m **Xingye Chen**, an enthusiastic Algorithm Engineer on a mission to revolutionize the realms of AI, computer vision, and machine learning.
 My journey in technology is fueled by an insatiable curiosity and a relentless drive to explore the uncharted territories of innovation.

 ### 🌟 Current Endeavors
-🚀 **Pushing Boundaries**: Crafting cutting-edge algorithms for Few-shot Learning, 3D Point Cloud Learning, and Visual Language Models.
+🚀 **Pushing Boundaries**: Crafting cutting-edge algorithms for Few-shot Learning, 3D Point Cloud Learning, and Vision-Language Models.

 ### 🤝 Seeking Collaboration
 🌐 **Join Forces**: Let's team up on groundbreaking research projects in computer vision, deep learning, and AI-driven solutions.